uihilab/HydroCompute/src/javascript/README.md

 ```
 Please see examples and homepage for more arguments that can be passed to the run function.
 After the simulation has run, the result will be saved in the ```compute.availableResults``` object.

+### HydroLang Integration
+The JavaScript engine is uniquely capable of instantiating and running `HydroLang` functions directly within the worker thread.
+This allows for off-loading computationally intensive HydroLang operations (like statistical analysis or geoprocessing) from the main thread.

+When the worker receives a task with `type: 'hydrolang'`, it:
+1. Instantiates a dedicated `HydroLang` instance with visuals disabled (`includeVisuals: false`).
+2. Dynamically accesses the requested module and function (e.g., `hydro.analyze.stats.basic`).
+3. Executes the function with the provided data and arguments.

+This seamless integration ensures that all synchronous HydroLang methods can be executed asynchronously via the worker pattern.

 ### Best Practices
 To get the best out of the engine, please consider the following: